-- Improve the quality of working life for those who identify as LGBT, promoting equality across the organisation by supporting personal and career development
+- Increase the visibility of employees who identify as LGBT, promoting equality across the organisation by supporting personal and career development

 - Improve the quality of services we offer our customers, especially those who identify as LGBT